RoyRin/RoyRin.github.io/goals.md

 - [x] Advise as a technical engineer for a company or startup
   - Served as lead engineer for [Shelton.AI](https://www.sheltonai.com/) for the first 6 months of its starting up.
 - [ ] Advise for a privacy company.
-- [ ] Collaborate with lawyers and write a law review paper relating to a technical topic, in order to identify if this is the path that I want to take.
+- [x] Collaborate with lawyers and write a law review paper relating to a technical topic, in order to identify if this is the path that I want to take. [in review]
 - [x] Create a academic community of graduate students with similar interests to mine
   - I created and organize the group [Technically Private](https://groups.google.com/g/technically-private).
 It's a group of *mostly* graduate students across many universities, who talk about Privacy and Security.
 If you're interested in joining - send a request to the above link.